Articles

 - Prepare meeting notice signed by the Board secretary, if required by governing documents

-- Send out a questionnaire to members to help prepare for questions in advance of the meeting
+- Send out a questionnaire to members to help prepare for questions in advance

 - Mail HOA Annual Meeting Notice within the timeframe noted in CC&Rs and/or Bylaws